jupdike/x264qt-zl/README.md

   2. It changes the four-cc code from 'avc1' to 'x264' in order to avoid a collision with the built-in OS X H.264 encoder.

+Another caveat: this build is Intel-only, and I have only tested it on Snow Leopard.

 Binary download
 ===============